PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-06-20 06:49:19
+Last updated: 2024-06-20 06:49:52
-Random Quote: I wish you could live to see the world we make. - Arthur Harrow
+Random Quote: There's only one thing that could blind a man as smart as you, Tommy.
+Love. - Polly Gray